All Episodes

 As races get tighter, Iraq still the focus.

-Because I was under the impression that Iraq was what was keeping Republicans away from the polls.
+Because I was under the impression that Iraq was what was keeping Republicans away from the poll.

-Oh sorry, Mark Foley and Iraq uh were keeping Republicans away from the polls, and Iraq was what drives Democrats in record numbers we're told to the polls.
+Sorry, Mark Foley and Iraq were keeping Republicans away from the polls.

-I if they if they have been, what gooder polls two months ago?
+If they have been, what good are polls two months ago?

-If they're now tightening, then what the the the stuff that was happening out there m accurate or not was irrelevant.
+If they're now tightening, the stuff that was happening out there, accurate or not, was irrelevant.

 So why was it done?

-It was the pollsters were were working in concert with Democrats to depress Republicans and suppress turnout.
+It was the pollsters were working in concert with Democrats to depress Republicans and suppress turnout.

 What does that tell you?

-What in the world does that tell you if Iraq is still the focus and the races are getting tighter could tell you any number of things.
+What in the world does that tell you if Iraq is still the focus and the races are getting tighter?

 It could be that only now certain people are starting to really think about this.

-It could be that the independents starting to make up their minds, and they're deciding after the Hussein verdict and after the carry statement, whoa, uh not uh really crazy about things here, but I know we don't need more Democrats to fix this.
+It could be that the independents starting to make up their minds and they're deciding after the Hussein verdict and after the Kerry statement, whoa, not really crazy about things here, but I know we don't need more Democrats to fix this.

-But the but but if you want to again analyze this stuff in a rational way from the premise that you believe the polls.
+But if you want to, again, analyze this stuff in a rational way from the premise that you believe the polls.

-I don't, uh, but if you want to play it that way, but I think it's still funny that you get this headline.
+But if you want to play it that way, but I think it's still funny that you get this headline, as races get tighter, Iraq still the focus.

 That doesn't make any sense.

-If Iraq is still a focus and everything that drive-by media and the pollsters have been telling us for the last year, the Democrats' margin should be increasing.
+If Iraq is still a focus and everything that drive-by media and upholsters have been telling us for the last year, the Democrats' margin should be increasing.

 Brief timeout.